Demographics of Russia: Historical fertility rates

 The total fertility rate is the number of children born to each woman.
 It is based on fairly good data for the entire period.
 Sources: Our World In Data and Gapminder Foundation.

 In many of the years from 1843 to 1917, Russia had the highest total fertility rate in the world.
 These elevated fertility rates did not lead to population growth due to high mortality rate, the casualties of the Russian Revolution, the two world wars and to a lesser extent the political killings.
+From 1840 to 1910 Russia's total fertility rate remained consistently elevated between 6.7 and 7.4 children per woman.